HospitalRun/hospitalrun-frontend/README.md

 **The browser shows only a loading dialog**

 Is your server (still) running?
-Is Couch running?
+Is CouchDB running?
 If not, that's probably the issue.

 **My changes aren't showing up in the browser**